Skip to main content

 A new First Nations Reference Group was established in March 2024 to oversee and advise on the design and implementation of the RJED program.

-You can read Minister Burney's media release about the First Nations Reference Group and its Terms of Reference.
+You can read former Minister Burney's media release about the First Nations Reference Group and its Terms of Reference.

 You can read the Group's communiqués from their meetings below: